aayc/politweet/readme.md

 Run `python3 preprocess.py <tweets file, like stable-datasets/3-4-2019-0-537.json> <congress file, like stable-datasets/congress.json> <OUTPUT FILE NAME.csv>`

+# Results and Conclusion
+Due to the imbalanced dataset and the many tweets we had that were nonpolitical in nature, our results were mixed.
+For political tweets, our model seemed to perform fairly accurately (although somewhat inconsistently).
+Several factors including emojis, short-length tweets and mispelled words, etc., were confusing for our model.
+Overall, we achieved a 79% accuracy with a baseline accuracy of 55% (due to our lopsided dataset) using a Support Vector Machine with an RBF kernel.
+We were pretty happy with it.

 # Authors
 Aaron Chan, Austin Kolander, Jonathan Dutson, Andrew Tate